27 Christmas Gifts for 9 Year Old Girls

 Spirograph Deluxe Design Set

-Why we like it: She traces spirals during my conference calls
+Why I like it: She traces spirals during my conference calls

 My daughter’s bedroom door stays closed now.
 Not slammed in anger, just pulled shut while she works.
 Through the gap underneath, I see her crossed legs on carpet, hear the scratch of pen on paper, catch glimpses of geometric flowers blooming in purple and teal.